Sequel-Ace/Sequel-Ace/readme.md

 ### Homebrew

-To install the github release version use the cask
+To install an unoffical community maintained Homebrew Cask of the github release

 ```sh
 brew cask install sequel-ace